 ― Tim Ferriss, The 4-Hour Workweek

 It is very challenging to change your mind when you are not supported and loved.
-Life is too short to spend it on assholes.
+Life is too short to spend it with assholes.
 A divorce followed within a year after I quit smoking.
 Friendships were broken as I stopped drinking.
 My circle of friends changed again when I became a vegetarian.
 Many times in my life, I was rolling with an awful crowd.
 People and places that didn’t feed my soul.
 So, I ate.
 The desire to change comes within.
 However, you need to surround yourself with people who love and support you.
 Imagine a beautiful flower without soil or water?

 Exercise: Spend some time scrutinizing your close circle.
-Don’t make any hasty sessions, become an observer, listen, feel, ask questions, reflect.
+Don’t make any hasty sessions; become an observer, listen, feel, ask questions, reflect.